Federation of Genealogical Societies

 ZOOM Presentation

-Additional information on events can be found on the society’s website at www.scgsca.org and our Facebook page www.facebook.com/SCGSCA
+Additional information on events can be found on the society’s website at www.scgsca.org and our Facebook page at www.facebook.com/SCGSCA

 10:00 am

-Our Solano County Genealogy Society members will receive a Zoom invite via email.
+Our members will receive a Zoom invite via email.
 They can also find the most current Zoom Invitation Link in the Members Only menu section.
+Guests are always welcome.
+Non-members should send an email request to scgs@scgsca.org no later than 4 pm the day prior to the event.

 11:00 am